November 9 2008; Checked April 17 2020

 Acquisition of knowledge — whether declarative or procedural knowledge — begins with a stimulus to our visual, auditory, or touching senses which results in sensory registration or memory.
-If we don’t pay any attention to the sensory input, it usually goes away.
-Moving the sensory data into short-term memory requires attention to the sensory inputs.
+If we don’t pay any attention to the sensory input, it usually simply disappears.
+Moving the initial sensory data into short-term memory requires attention to the sensory inputs.
 Once the data is in short term memory, we need to encode and organize the data and move it into long-term memory.
 This step results in the knowledge being integrated and connected with other memories in long-term memory.
-(Long, 2006b adapting Loftus, 1996 model.)
 Once data is in long term memory it may be available for retrieval, or it may not, depending on how much it is used.

-Check out the transcript for a diagram of the steps in the making of memories:
+Check out the diagram of the steps in the making of memories:

-Note the approximate time for data to reside in sensory memory, and then be encoded in short tem memory and moved into long-term memory (Atkinson-Shiffrin, 1968).
+Each step in the memory process takes time.
+It takes time for sensory input to be registered in sensory memory, and then to be encoded in short term memory and moved into long-term memory (Atkinson-Shiffrin, 1968).
 Since making memories takes time, attention and processing, it reinforces the need to build attention and processing time for encoding core facts, concepts and applications.

 Teaching Strategies with the Memory-Making Model

 At this point, let’s go back to the question for the tip.
-What teaching strategies are important to use for the students to master concepts?
-Here are a couple of strategies for you to consider.
+What teaching strategies and behaviors are important for students to master concepts?
+Here are a couple of suggestions for you to consider.

 We often design our online courses on a weekly basis.
-In fact, one of the ecoaching tips encourages setting up a weekly rhythmfor your course, mapping to the topics and modules within a course.
+In fact, one of the ecoaching tips (17) encourages setting up a weekly rhythm for your course, mapping to the topics and modules within a course.